 Like many industries, commercial real estate has its own language and its own specific jargon.
 It's possible to figure it out, but if you don't understand how a load factor impacts your space, what CAM charges are from building to building, and how many nets your lease should have (as few as possible!), you could end up paying too much for your next office.
 After all, this is an industry where a $60 per square foot rent gross lease can be cheaper than a $50 per square foot net lease.
 (If you don't understand why... you need a tenant rep's help!)

-Your dentist knows that calculus and caries have nothing to do with math and lugging things (they're tartar and tooth decay, respectively).
-And a commercial real estate broker knows that gross leases mean the landlord pays the building's bills while net leases mean than the tenant pays them.
+A commercial real estate broker knows that gross leases mean the landlord pays the building's bills while net leases mean than the tenant pays them.
 They also know that load factors measure how much of the building's shared areas you pay for, they know to ask for detailed information on each building's charges for taking care of the property and its shared services and amenities, and they know that triple net leases tend to shift the most responsibility to you.

 Your tenant rep knows the industry's terms and jargon.
 And they know what the market conditions are.
 This means that they're in the best possible position to find the right commercial lease options for you.